Microsoft Remote Desktop Is Shutting Down: What You Need to Know

 Will Remote Desktop still work after May 27, 2025?

 No, after May 27, 2025, Microsoft will officially end support for the legacy Remote Desktop app.
 Users who rely on this older app will no longer receive updates or security patches, and the app may stop functioning properly.
 Microsoft encourages users to switch to the new Windows App for continued access to remote desktop features and services.
+Alternatively, you can also consider a third-party remote desktop like DeskIn.
+It stands out by offering a more beginner-friendly experience for users who want to avoid complex cloud setups or account linking.

 Does the Windows App work on Windows 10 and 11?